VOLTTRON/openeis/documentation/developer_doc/unit_testing_applications.md

 Load Variability           | 0
 Peak Load Benchmark        | 2.3333333

-*TODO: Need to make clear that the file, and the file name, relates to the individual unit tests.*

 ## Set up database in OpenEIS

 This step creates a database that contains the input data file.

-This database will be serialized to a fixture file, so it should be kept as small as possible (i.e, to include only the data needed for the unit test.
+This database will be serialized to a fixture file, so it should be kept as small as possible (i.e, to include only the data needed for the unit tests it will support).
-Therefore the first step is to remove all information from the existing database.
+Therefore the existing database should be replaced, rather than simply added to.

+Since this step will destroy the existing database, it may be desirable to store its contents for recovery after setting up the test.
-Activate the virtual environment, if necessary, then
+To do this, activate the virtual environment, if necessary, then:

+    > openeis  dumpdata  >  saved_database.json

+Now clear the existing database:

     > openeis  flush

 *TODO: Is there an easier way, that doesn't require you to set up a new superuser and so on?*

-*TODO: Maybe suggest preserving the current database as a fixture, and then restoring it later with `loaddata`?*
+Next, run OpenEIS and set up the database as it should exist for testing the application.
 *TODO: When available, add hyperlink to user-oriented documentation of setting up the data.*

-## Creating a fixture

-Now we want to save the state of this database as is.
+## Save the database as a fixture

-Django provides a function `dumpdata` that will store the data as a "fixture".
+To store the test database, save it as a "fixture":

+    > openeis  dumpdata  >  app_name_fixture.json

 A fixture is a `JSON`-formatted file containing the contents of the database.
-For complete documentation on this command, refer to [Django's documentation](https://docs.djangoproject.com/en/1.6/ref/django-admin/#dumpdata-appname-appname-appname-model).
+For complete documentation on `dumpdata`, refer to [Django's documentation](https://docs.djangoproject.com/en/1.6/ref/django-admin/#dumpdata-appname-appname-appname-model).

-    > openeis  dumpdata  >  path/to/your_application_fixture.json

-Place this file in the directory made earlier.
+Place the fixture file in the application-level test directory.

 An optional step, when creating a fixture file, is to format it "nicely" for viewing.
-Here, "nice" mainly means that each major JSON object appears on its own line of the file.
+Here, "nice" mainly means that each top-level JSON object (i.e., each element of the array that is the outer structure of the JSON file) appears on its own line of the file.
 This is entirely cosmetic, but it has two advantages when working with the file through a source code repository.
 First, it makes the file easier to look at with simple non-JSON-aware editors.
 Second, it makes changes to the file easier to identify using line-oriented `diff` tools.